How does someone become a resident?

 Each personal dwelling is slightly different and made up of four stud walls, ceiling, and roof.
-They have a door, window, bed, desk, and shelving.
+There is a door, window, bed, desk, and shelving.
 Each have electricity with overhead lighting and outlets and ceiling sprinkler for fire safety.

 Is there a time limit to a resident’s stay?

 Each person has a different pathway and speed to their process of finding permanent housing.
-Our goal is 90 days.
+Residents stay an average of 100 days.
 We give people time to decompress, establish goals, connect with services, and plan for permanent housing.
 We support people as they move to the next best thing as quickly as they would like.